ArtificialIntellectuals/StableLabel/README.md

 This repository contains code and resources for a project focused on automated cleaning of datasets for image classification tasks.
 The project employs various techniques, including prompt engineering, feature engineering, and supervised machine learning, to enhance the quality of labeled datasets used for training image classification models.

+The project is conducted as part of the the course Foundation Models at the University of Stuttgart.

+Note: The project has been conducted on Google Colab, this is a final commit of the finished solution for course evaluation purposes.

 ## Key Features

 - **Prompt Engineering:** Utilize the multi-modal capabilities of ALIGN [1] or CLIP [2] to judge the correspondence between text labels and images.
 The experiments focus on addressing challenges in representing "not a" cases.